HELL IS US is unique and creative, but very flawed

 Combat aside, can I just say that the hazes are very beautifully designed.
 As you’ll come to learn soon, hazes can be tied to a certain emotion or sentiment.
 Based on that, the visuals and the presentation of the hazes can be different as well, and they are very well done.
 The way the hazes move, their sound design, they way they attack, all reflect the type of sentiment that they are based on.

 The different zones of Hadea also offer variety as each zone offers a different scenery and environment.
 Also depending on where you are in the storyline, some zones may change slightly or have characters appear in or disappear from them.
 Each zones varies in size as well, with some of the being quite big and expansive, but these ones suffer from the fact that backtracking in these areas can be time-consuming.
 Regardless of size, each zone is detailed and no corner or structure should be dismissed as unimportant as clues and items can be found throughout each zone, not just in key land sites or structures.
 You are encouraged to explore each zone top to bottom and when your exploration leads to a key item or a puzzle solution, you feel rewarded for your exploration.
-I think a great addition to the game would have been an in-game tool for taking photos or taking small notes, I had to resort to taking screenshots or using a pen and paper for some of the mysteries and that kind of tool would’ve made solving puzzles and such easier.
+But this bring me to my next point.

 Some final notes before wrapping things up.
+I think a great addition to the game would have been an in-game tool for taking photos or taking small notes, I had to resort to taking screenshots or using a pen and paper for some of the mysteries and that kind of tool would’ve made solving puzzles and such easier.
 The fall damage in this game is ridiculous.
 If you decide to jump down instead of using even the smallest ladders in this game, chances are you’ll take fall damage.
 It may be small and perhaps not very significant, but nevertheless it is annoying.
-You go get a significant amount of playtime with this game, up to around 15 hours, especially if you try to complete all the mysteries and puzzles, but I think the game would’ve benefited from being shorter as things can become a little tedious.
 There are difficulty settings in this game and, most importantly, you can customize it.
 There aren’t that many options to tune such as in Doom: The Dark Ages, but it is definitely appreciated as you can customize the difficulty to suit what you are looking for, either a smoother experience to focus on the story and puzzles, or an unforgiving combat for those who crave challenge.

 This is perhaps something that sets the game apart and, at the same time, dwindles down the players who will be able to enjoy it.
 You really do need to pay attention, to the world around you, the dialogue, items and their descriptions.
 The game is structured so that you can progress in this way.
 Maybe you can accidentally find your way through the game or find the clue you needed to progress, but I think that would rob you the satisfaction of achieving so by your own effort and investigation.
 From the very beginning you will find items that you do not know how to use, locations you do not know how to enter, and pieces of lore and the world that you do not understand.
 What you need is patience, and trusting that by playing the game and moving forward things will be revealed to you in time.
 If you do not have patience, this game is simply not for you.
 That is what I meant that it is not just an action game.